Sarah Lawrence College: New dorms

-Designed by the renowned architect Philip Johnson in the sparse modernist style of the time, the "New Dorms" were completed in 1960.
+Designed by the renowned architect Philip Johnson and combining the lighter brick of Westlands with concrete slender "post modern" arches and modernist glass atria, the "New Dorms" were completed in 1960.
 The architectural style of the buildings is meant to be a modernist reflection of the three older dorms (Gilbert, Titsworth, and Dudley Lawrence) that stand on the opposite side of the North Lawn.
-The three buildings that comprise the New Dorms are connected by two glass atria in which the buildings' primary stairwells are found.
+The three buildings that comprise the New Dorms are connected by the glass atria in which the buildings' primary stairwells are found.
 With the exception of the large apartments in Rothschild, these dorms typically house first-year students.